maroda/share/go/verificat/README.md

 ### Full Service Report

+There are two ways to see a full report.

+1. Browse to the homepage, locally that will look like: <http://localhost:4330>
-There is list of Weedmaps services to test in `testdata/servicelist.txt`.
+1. There is list of Weedmaps services to test in `testdata/servicelist.txt`.
 To use this and populate the database with new runs for everything, run a while command with the file like so (example in `zsh`):
 ```
 while read z; do curl -X POST http://localhost:4330/v0/${z}; done < =(cat servicelist.txt)
 ```